plone/training/about.rst

 Contributing
 ------------

 Everyone is welcome to contribute.
-Minor bugfixes can be pushed direcly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_.
+Minor bugfixes can be pushed directly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_.

 When contributing to the training you should keep in mind that it builds in two different versions: